Simulation of open quantum systems via low-depth convex unitary evolutions: Appendix

 For the depolarizing channel simulations, we compare with results from an ancilla-based simulation algorithm \cite{childs_hamiltonian_2012}, described as follows.
 Consider the random-unitary channel $\mathcal{E}(\rho)=\sum_i^m p_i\left(U_i \rho U_i^{\dagger}\right)$.
 First, encode the probabilities $p_i$ as amplitudes of $\lceil\log (\mathrm{m})\rceil$-many ancilla qubits.
 Suppose a gate $P(\bm{\theta})$ exists such that:

 Then, apply each unitary evolution $U_i$ to the target state $\ket{\psi}$ conditioned on the ancilla state $\ket{i}$.
 This accomplishes the desired effect of applying each unitary $U_i$ with probability $p_i$.
-The overall algorithm is displayed in circuit-form in Figure \ref{fig:ancillas}.
+The overall algorithm is displayed in circuit form in Fig. \ref{fig:ancillas}.